epi-project/brane-documentation/user-guide/src/scientists/installation.md

 ## Next
-If you are able to run the `brane --version` command, you have installed your `brane` executable successfully!
+If you are able to run the `brane version` command, you have installed your `brane` executable successfully!
 You can now move to the [next chapter](./instances.md), which contains information on how to connect to remote instances and manage your credentials.
 After that, continue with the chapter on [package management](./packages.md), or start by writing your first workflow in either [BraneScript](./bscript/introduction.md) or [Bakery](./bakery/introduction.md).